 Black members have many of the same concerns as other members regarding access to employment, pay, promotion and training.
 However, racist discrimination can deepen the impact of problems faced in the workplace.

-For many, immigration legislation changes have a direct impact on life and work here as well.
-Support around immigration advice can be a lifeline for some Black and Migrant Workers.
-We continue to campaign against unfair immigration decisions and drastic changes.
+For many, immigration restrictions have a direct impact on life and work here as well.
+Support around immigration advice can be a lifeline for Migrant Workers.
+We continue to campaign against unfair immigration legislation.

 UNISON’s Black members’ group (known as a self-organised group) campaigns for equality in the workplace and the wider community.